aeternity/protocol/contracts/sophia.md

 - `Chain.difficulty` is the difficulty of the current block.
 - `Chain.gas_limit` is the gas limit of the current block.

+### Standard library

+Sophia provides standard library which is defined in terms of the language.
+It is included automatically to all contracts.
+This behavior can be blocked out by adding `no_implicit_stdlib` flag to the compiler, but note that you still may include it manually.

+Currently defined library consist of
+ - `List.aes` – operations on lists
+ - `Func.aes` – collection of function combinators
+ - `Option.aes` – operations on `option`-like types.
+It forces `List.aes` to be included
+ - `Pair.aes` – operations on 2-tuples
+ - `Triple.aes` – operations on 3-tuples

+TODO: detailed docs for these

 ### Exceptions

 Contracts can fail with an (uncatchable) exception using the built-in function